Put Together

 03

 Shorts for day.
 Flowing midi/maxi skirt for evenings.
-Linen trousers + silk camisole for Commander's Palace-tier dinners.
+Taupe pleated trousers + silk camisole for Commander's Palace-tier dinners — the high-rise pleat drapes loose across the thigh in 91°F humidity where a fitted dress trousers cling.

 4. Brown Leather Flat Sandals